tractr/directus-sync/README.md

 These options can be used with any command to configure the operation of `directus-sync`:

 - `-c, --config-path <configPath>`
   Change the path to the config file.
-The default is `"./directus-sync.config.js"`.
+Default paths are: `./directus-sync.config.js`, `./directus-sync.config.cjs` or `./directus-sync.config.json`.

 - `-d, --debug`
   Display additional logging information.
 Useful for debugging or verifying what `directus-sync` is doing under the